Xiaoying Lou Receives Presentation Award at ECTSS Annual Meeting

 The mean age of each cohort was 82.6±2.5 and 69.1±5.1 years.
 There were no significant differences in post-operative length of stay or baseline co-morbidities, though the younger cohort was more likely to have T3/T4 cancer.
 However, a greater proportion of octogenarians required admission to the intensive care unit and discharge to extended care facilities.
 Among postoperative complications, only renal failure was more likely in the older cohort.

-While in-hospital mortality was equivalent in both groups, thirty-day mortality was significantly higher among octogenarians (5.6 percent versus 1.5 percent, p=0.04).
-Overall survival among octogenarians at one, three, and five years was 86.8 percent, 50.3 percent, and 37.8 percent, respectively.
+While in-hospital mortality was equivalent in both groups, thirty-day mortality was significantly higher among octogenarians (5.6% versus 1.5%, p=0.04).
+Overall survival among octogenarians at one, three, and five years was 86.8%, 50.3%, and 37.8%, respectively.
 On univariate analysis of baseline demographic variables, only the presence of stroke was a significant independent predictor of mortality (HR 2.98).

 Dr. Lou and her co-authors agreed that the results showed that thoracoscopic anatomic resection could be performed with favorable early post-operative outcomes in carefully selected octogenarians with NSCLC, and that age alone should not exclude them from this therapy.